eriksquires/VaesSubgroups/DEPENDENCIES.md

 # Dependencies

 This document lists the software dependencies required to run the code in this repository.
+Testing and notes were current as of version 0.4.0.

+The author does not offer installation support of any kind but tips are included below.

 ## Software Dependencies: